 The purpose of evacuation drills is to prepare building occupants for an organized evacuation in case of fire or other emergency.
-At Tulane, evacuation drills are used to educate and train occupants on fire safety issues specific to their building.
+At the university, evacuation drills are used to educate and train occupants on fire safety issues specific to their building.
 During the drill, occupants "practice" drill procedures and familiarize themselves with the location of exits and the sound of the fire alarm.
-In addition to educating the occupants of each building about the evacuation procedures during the drills, the process also provides the University an opportunity to test the operation of fire alarm system components.
+In addition to educating the occupants of each building about the evacuation procedures during the drills, the process also provides the university an opportunity to test the operation of fire alarm system components.

-Evacuation drills are monitored by the TUPD, Fire and Life Safety, and the Housing and Residence Life Departments (the downtown campus is monitored by Fire and Life Safety, TUPD, and Facilities Services) to evaluate egress and behavioral patterns.
-Reports are prepared by participating departments that identify deficient equipment so that repairs can be made immediately.
-Recommendations for improvements are also submitted to the appropriate departments/ offices for consideration.
+Evacuation drills are monitored by TUPD, Fire and Life Safety, and the Housing and Residence Life Departments (the downtown campus is monitored by Fire and Life Safety, TUPD, and Facilities Services) to evaluate egress and behavioral patterns.
+The Department of Life Safety documents the response to each drill and provides recommendations for process improvement when appropriate.